Google Cloud Series, Part 1: How To Create A Virtual Machine

 What is Google Cloud Platform?

-Google Cloud platform (GCP) is large set of physical assets.
-This includes computers, hard disks, processors and virtual assets (such as Virtual Machines) that are contained in Google Cloud data centers.
+Google Cloud Platform (GCP) is a large set of physical assets.
+This includes computers, hard disks, processors, and virtual assets (such as Virtual Machines) in Google Cloud data centers.
 Each data center is present in a global region, and each of these regions is a collection of zones.
-Each zone occupies its own separate space within the same region.
-This organization structure provides facilities like data redundancy in case of zone failure, reduced latency by locating resources closer to client, and more control over resources used to improve the service and reduce the cost.
+Each zone occupies its own separate space within the same area.
+This organization structure provides facilities like data redundancy in case of zone failure, reduced latency by locating resources closer to the client, and more control over resources used to improve the service and reduce the cost.

 With GCP, physically buying the hardware is a non-issue.
-You can use all the hardware/software Google provides as services.
+Instead, you can use all the hardware/software Google provides as services.
 These services allow access to the underlying hardware.
-When you begin development, you’ll notice your product is just a combination of services from Google–plus your code.
+So when you begin development, you’ll notice your product is just a combination of services from Google–plus your code.

 To Get Started…

-First step will be to log in to your Google cloud console and create a new project (name it whatever you like).
+The first step will be to log in to your Google Cloud console and create a new project (name it whatever you like).
 You might be curious about the role of this project in creating a virtual machine.
 But any cloud platform resource that you allocate and use must belong to a project.

 After creating the project, you’ll see it on your dashboard.
-This project info contains the project name, ID (which will help GCP identify your project), and number, which will be used by the support team should you require assistance.
+This project info contains the project name, ID (which will help GCP identify your project), and number, which the support team will use if you require assistance.

 There are three ways to create a virtual machine: